CuminAndPotato/PXL-Clock/README.md

 Whether you’re a seasoned developer or new to programming, we hope these resources will jumpstart your creativity.

-You can use this repository as a reference point for developing your own custom PXL-Clock applications.
+You can use this repository as a reference point for developing your own custom PXL Clock applications.
 We provide examples, documentation, and tools to help you get started:

 To program PXL-Apps, you can either **start a Codespace (recommended)** or **set up locally with VSCode**.